 [4 MIN READ]

-Whether you’re young or old, male or female, chest pain can be a concerning symptom for anyone.
+No matter your gender or age, chest pain can be a concerning symptom for anyone.
 When chest pain happens, our minds often jump to heart attacks and heart disease.
 And after living through the COVID-19 global pandemic, we have even more reasons to be wary of chest pain.

 While all chest pain should be taken seriously, it’s not always caused by a heart attack and you don’t always have to rush to the emergency room.
-In fact, there many different sources of chest pain, including the lungs, muscles and digestive system.
+In fact, there are many different sources of chest pain, including the lungs, muscles, and digestive system.

 Let’s take a look at some of the different reasons why you may have chest pain.